ozturkoktay/flat-tire-detection/README.md

 # Flat Tire Detection using Deep Learning
+This is the official repository for the ICAIAME 2022 paper "Transfer Learning Based Flat Tire Detection by Using RGB Images" by Oktay Ozturk and Batuhan Hangun.

 ## Overview
 This project implements a deep learning-based approach for detecting flat tires from images using transfer learning.
 The model is trained using the **Xception** architecture, leveraging **ImageNet** pre-trained weights to improve performance.
 The dataset is augmented to enhance generalization, and training is performed with an adaptive learning rate and early stopping.